Submit our quick form and get quotes now!

 Alberta has the Environmental site assessment repository here.

 Thinking of building your future home?
-In order to be able to make this large-scale project a reality, you will first need to determine its location and therefore identify a land lot of sufficient size to meet your acreage needs.
+To be able to make this large-scale project a reality, you will first need to determine its location and therefore identify a land lot of sufficient size to meet your acreage needs.
 However, keep in mind that many other factors need to be considered before making a definitive decision on a particular field.

 Among these is a very important element: the presence of healthy soil.
 Not only is its presence essential to ensure the sustainability of the building that will be built on the ground, but it is also a legal obligation.

 Indeed, your financial institution may ask for irrefutable proof that your land is not contaminated before you can be granted a mortgage.
-In this regard, it should be noted that even in the context of a sale without a legal guarantee, it is not impossible that an environmental assessment is required to eliminate the possibility that contaminants may be present in the soil.
+In this regard, it should be noted that even in the context of a sale without a legal guarantee, an environmental assessment may be required to eliminate the possibility that contaminants may be present in the soil.

 Moreover, this precaution ensures the viability of the investment and avoids the financial problems that could arise from construction on contaminated land.
 It should be noted that the test that is required will be phase 1, which is the one used to identify potential or actual risks relating to the presence of contaminants.
 Finally, it should be noted that the test is valid for 5 years.
 Therefore, if such an assessment was done less than five years ago, it is still valid.